 How to Export a Management Pack

-After you create a management pack in System Center 2012 – Service Manager, you can export the unsealed management pack as a file to back up any customizations in the management pack.
-The exported management pack is a valid XML-formatted file.
-After you export an unsealed management pack, you can later import it to restore the objects that the management pack contains.
+After you create a management pack, you can export it to a file to back up any customizations in the management pack.
+After you export a management pack, you can later import it to restore the objects that the management pack contains.
+You can only export unsealed management packs using the Service Manager console.
+You must use Windows PowerShell commands to export sealed management packs.
+For more information about Windows PowerShell commands in Service Manager, see Using the Service Manager Cmdlets for Windows PowerShell.

 To export a management pack